 Large Whale Seasonal Trap/Pot Gear Closure Area means those waters under the jurisdiction of the Commonwealth that fall within the federally designated Massachusetts Restricted Area listed in the Atlantic Large Whale Take Reduction Plan and established at 322 CMR 12.11.

-Single Pots or Trap means individual pots or traps buoyed at the surface.
+Single Pots or Trap means individual set and buoyed traps.

 To Abandon means to leave fixed gear in the water without hauling it at least every 30 days or in prohibited areas during prohibited periods.